Your cart is currently empty.

 Restaurants

-Eating out in Bulgaria isn’t cheap anymore but there is plenty of choice and some great restaurants.
+Eating out in Bulgaria isn’t considered to be cheap anymore (sadly!) but there is plenty of choice and some great restaurants.
 Check our restaurant guide.

 ——